rettungsrobotik/odm_kafka_bridge/README.md

 ## Introduction

-This Python project, developed in the context of the [CREXDATA](https://crexdata.eu) joint research project, serves as a bridge between the DRZ' [Open Drone Map (ODM)](https://opendronemap.org) instance and the CREXDATA system, which is build on [Apache Kafka](https://kafka.apache.org/).
+This Python project, developed in the context of the [CREXDATA](https://crexdata.eu) joint research project, serves as a bridge between the DRZ' [Open Drone Map (ODM)](https://opendronemap.org) instance and the CREXDATA system, which is built on [Apache Kafka](https://kafka.apache.org/).
 It can download assets, such as Digital Surface Models (DSMs) from ODM and relay them to a Kafka topic.

 ### Workflow